 Trends & Quality assurance

 During the 2010s, professionals and policymakers are showing increasing interest in the quality of prevention services and programmes offered and how to improve them.
+Special efforts are being made to extend versions adapted to the French context of the Unplugged and GBG [Good Behaviour Game] programme to primary school classes, as part of a cross initiative between professional organisations and decision-makers.
 Prevention stakeholders are encouraged but free to refer to guidelines on drug prevention in school or other settings.
 The ASPIRE grid (Assessment and selection of prevention programmes arising from "EDPQS" quality standard overview) the French adaptation of the EDPQS, remains relatively unknown and appears to not be used very frequently.
-Since the end of September 2018, a directory of effective or promising prevention interventions that promote health « Répertoire des interventions efficaces ou prometteuses en prévention et promotion de la santé », managed by the French Public Health Agency (SpF), has been available and is still being expanded.
+Since the end of September 2018, a directory of effective or promising prevention interventions that promote health « Répertoire des interventions efficaces ou prometteuses en prévention et promotion de la santé », managed by the French Public Health Agency (SpF-Santé publique France), has been available and is still being expanded.

-The 2018-2022 National Action Plan on Addictions involves numerous new objectives in terms of prevention in the coming years.
+The 2018-2022 National Plan for Mobilisation against Addictions involves numerous new objectives in terms of prevention in the coming years.

-OST is mainly prescribed in a primary care setting by general practitioners, and is usually dispensed in community pharmacies.
-In 2017, 162,300 persons received opioid substitution treatment dispensed in community pharmacies and 23,330 patients received treatment dispensed in a CSAPA in 2016.
+In 2017, 162 300 persons received opioid substitution treatment dispensed in community pharmacies .
+Almost 22 000 received treatment dispensed in a CSAPA in 2017.

 In terms of outpatient treatment provision, the public authorities developed specific healthcare for young users by creating youth addiction outpatient clinics (CJC) in 2004.
 Presently, approximately 540 clinics have opened.
 Although no national "programmes" intended for other target groups exist, some CSAPA have specialised in healthcare adapted to specific populations (women with children, offenders, etc.).

-After increasing between 2014 and 2016, the number of people receiving care for the first time as part of the specialised service for addiction treatment, declined in 2017.
-It remained stable between 2017 and 2018.
-The increase in these treatment demands between 2014 and 2016 mainly came from cannabis users, who represented an overwhelming majority (74% in 2018).
+In constant terms, after increasing between 2014 and 2016, the number of people receiving care for the first time as part of the specialised service for addiction treatment, declined in 2017 and remained fairly stable since.
+The increase in these treatment demands between 2014 and 2016 mainly came from cannabis users, who represented an overwhelming majority (73% in 2019).
 The number of treatment demands related to opiates has been declining since 2016.
-The number of demands related to cocaine, which were very low in 2014, more than doubled between 2014 and 2018 and may soon exceed the number of demands related to opioids.
-Over the 2007-2018 period, the number of cannabis related demands increased between 2007 and 2014 and then stabilised.
-The proportion of opioid related demands decreased between 2007 and 2014 at the same rate.
-Since then, the figure has continued to decline but at a fairly slow rate.
-The proportion of opioid related demands slightly increased between 2016 and 2018.
+The number of demands related to cocaine, which were very low in 2014, more than doubled between 2014 and 2019.

 Furthermore, since 2013, the number of persons receiving opioid substitution treatment (OST) has remained stable, after increasing constantly since this type of treatment was first introduced.
 The number of persons treated with buprenorphine decreased slightly over this period, in favour of patients treated with methadone, in keeping with sales data for these opioid substitution medications.

-As in 2017, 2018 was marked by the number and percentage of treatment demands related to cocaine continuously progressing.
+As in 2017 and 2018, the amount and proportion of cocaine-related treatment demand continued to increase in 2019.
+However, the rate of increase was significantly lower than in the previous two years.
 The number and percentage of treatment demands related to cannabis seem to stabilise after the sharp increase from 2010-2016.

 In France, quality assurance in Drug Demand Reduction (prevention, risk reduction, treatment and rehabilitation) builds on specific advocacy, guidelines or trainings from public health institutions or professional societies.
 It is in the remits of the French Public Health Agency (Santé publique France - SpF) and the French National Authority for Health (Haute autorité de santé - HAS).
-SpF disseminates evidence in drug prevention research and supports the local experimental transfer of international evidenced-base programmes like Unplugged (Lecrique 2019), GBG, SFP, etc. The HAS diffuses professional guidelines/recommendations on risk reduction and treatment addressing: (i) Opioid Substitution Treatment, (ii) Early intervention and risk/harm reduction for crack or free base users, (iii) Clinics for young drug users, (iv) Treatment of cocaine users, (v) Harm and risk reduction in low threshold services (CAARUD) and (vi) Prevention and risk reduction delivered by drug treatment centres (CSAPA) (released in Autumn 2018).
-The two later documents (v and vi) serve as a baseline for compulsory evaluations of drug services but the fulfilment of the other guidelines is not a formal prerequisite for support or subsidies.
-Tools exist to help decision makers to select quality prevention programmes (EDPQS materials and the ASPIRE toolkit adapted from them) but the extent to which they are used is unknown.
+SpF disseminates evidence in drug prevention research and supports the local experimental transfer of international evidenced-base programmes like Unplugged (Lecrique 2019), GBG, SFP, etc. The HAS diffuses professional guidelines/recommendations on risk reduction and treatment addressing: (i) Opioid Substitution Treatment, (ii) Early intervention and risk/harm reduction for crack or free base users, (iii) Clinics for young drug users, (iv) Treatment of cocaine users, (v) Harm and risk reduction in low threshold services (CAARUD) and lastly (vi) Prevention and harm reduction delivered by drug treatment centres (CSAPA) (released in December 2019).
+The two later guidelines (v and vi) serve as a baseline for compulsory evaluations of drug services but the fulfilment of the other guidelines is not a formal prerequisite for support or subsidies.
+Some tools exist to help decision makers to select quality prevention programmes (EDPQS materials and the ASPIRE toolkit adapted from them) and practitioners to develop quality programmes but the extent to which they are used is unknown.